nousssss/halide-nousssss/README.md

 - $Y :$ vector of first $N$ odd numbers.

+To verify that Halide implementation works, I compared the result to the one of a C++ implementation of the funtion that I added in the same file.

 ## Building LLVM and Halide from Source
 To build Halide, I first built LLVM following the instructions on the ReadMe page;